 In terms of after-sales services, the Company adheres to the principle of "sales agency system", and keeps its advantages of "quality, services and value-for-money" while strictly implementing the "one card for one fault" system.
 It has built up a QMS electronic information platform to integrate hotlines, emails, and WeChat complaint platform for accurate, timely, and integrated transmission of messages.
-This has ensured its after-sales service quality and met customers' demands.
+This has ensured its after-sales service quality and met customers' demands though training on our after-sales staffs.

 The Company attaches great importance to customer satisfaction construction.
-It makes targeted improvements through customer satisfaction surveys, information collection, analysis and improvement measures, to constantly meet customers' needs and enhance the Company's competitiveness.
+It makes targeted improvements through customer satisfaction surveys, information collection and analysis to make targeted improvement and constantly meet customers' needs and enhance the Company's competitiveness.